 I recommend that all my clients in Kingstowne turn the lights on before the first showing and turn them off when they return home after the last showing is complete.

 In addition to electricity, landscaping needs to be regularly maintained to keep the curb appeal consistent with the online photos.
 When your home is on the market, your landscaping cost will depend on the Average Days on the Market in Kingstowne when you sell your home.

 Finally, depending on your living situation and your home and family’s size, you may want to consider having the cleaning return if you cannot manage to keep your home what I like to call showing ready.

 Your home is showing ready when it is free of clutter, floors are swept, mopped, and vacuum, bathrooms are tidy, and the kitchen sink is free of dishes and countertops are clear.

-In my experience selling homes in Northern Virginia, most homeowners can handle this last item on there own.
+In my experience selling homes in Northern Virginia, most homeowners can handle this last item on their own.
 But again, it depends on your availability and living situation.

 When we’re in a seller’s market and days on the market are low, your house could come on the market and be under contract within days and closed within the same month.

 All in all, that means your additional expenses when active on the market should be minimal, with perhaps only seeing a slight increase in your energy bill and maybe an additional cleaning.

 Once your house is under contract, you may incur additional costs repairing issues found during the buyer’s home inspection contingency period.